-Every landlord in the UK must pay tax on their rental income.
+If you’re a landlord renting out a property, then you’ll most likely be liable to pay tax and need to fill in a tax return.
 Regardless of whether you own one property or one hundred, the government views being a landlord as no different to running a small business – and all businesses must pay their taxes.
 To pay your tax, you must register for a self-assessment and carry out a landlord tax return.

 If numbers aren’t your thing, figuring out your finances is no small feat and – for a lot of people – the idea of tackling their taxes alone can be pretty daunting.
 To help you out, we’ve put together a start-to-finish explanation of everything you need to get your taxes done and dusted.